Package insert / prescribing information

 Trivalent Chromium administered intravenously to TPN patients has been shown to be nontoxic when given at dosage levels of up to 250 mcg/day for two consecutive weeks.

 Reported toxic reactions to Chromium include nausea, vomiting, ulcers of the gastrointestinal tract, renal and hepatic damage, convulsions and coma.
 The acute LD50 for intravenous trivalent Chromium in rats was reported as 10 to 18 mg/kg.

 Chromium 4 mcg/mL (Chromic Chloride Injection, USP) contains 4 mcg Chromium/mL and is administered intravenously only after dilution.
 The additive should be administered in a volume of fluid not less than 100 mL.
 For the adult receiving TPN, the suggested additive dosage is 10 to 15 mcg Chromium/day (2.5 to 3.75 mL/day).
 The metabolically stable adult with intestinal fluid loss may require 20 mcg Chromium/day (5 mL/day), with frequent monitoring of blood levels as a guideline for subsequent administration.
 For pediatric patients, the suggested additive dosage is 0.14 to 0.20 mcg/kg/day (0.035 to 0.05 mL/kg/day).

 Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration, whenever solution and container permit.
 See PRECAUTIONS.

-Chromium 4 mcg/mL (Chromic Chloride Injection, USP) is supplied in 10 mL Plastic Vials (List No. 4093).
+Chromium (Chromic Chloride Injection, USP) is supplied as follows:

 chromic chloride injection, solution